 The Stevens Dramatic Society, our oldest active student organization, produces one show per semester, usually a play in the fall and a musical in the spring.
 Students handle all aspects of production, from acting to scenery design, lighting and sound to stage and business management.
 In addition to plays and musicals, improvisational theater is presented by the OffCenter Comedy Troupe and produced in various locations across campus.

 For more information on all of the performing arts at Stevens, please contact David Zimmerman, Executive Director, at 201-216-8960 or email@example.com.
 For a list of directors, instructors, organizations and the latest schedule of performances, please reference www.stevens.edu/performingarts.

 Stevens cannot be responsible for loss or damage to personal property.
-In addition, the user of the notebook computer provided by Stevens Institute of Technology is responsible for the deductible.
 In general, it is advisable to remove any valuables from residence hall rooms during periods when classes are not in session.
 Students may want to consider obtaining personal property coverage under their family’s existing homeowner’s insurance policy or to apply for separate coverage to further protect their property on campus.